lukashanak/100-days-of-code/log.md

 **Time Spent**: 2 hours.

 **Thoughts**: I started a little bit too late, but it was really good :) I was listening to the classical essentials playlist on spotify :D

+### Day 11: August 2 , Sunday.

+**Today's Progress**: I was watching some tutorials and was playing with some stuff, then I was really tired to code so I didn't do an actual work..

+**Time Spent**: 2 hours.

+**Thoughts**: idk :D

+### Day 12: August 3 , Monday.

+**Today's Progress**: I refactored, basically deleted and wrote new js code for my todo list app.
+Finally a readable code :)

+**Time Spent**: 2 hours.

+**Thoughts**: It was really fun :) I started a really late, it was really hard to start and get into the flow.. and then I couldn't go away from my computer and stop coding :D